Canadian Writer's Journal

 Former Submission Guidelines

 Canadian Writer's Journal is a digest-size magazine for writers emphasizing short "how-to" articles which convey easily understood information useful to both apprentice and professional writers.
 General policy and postal subsidies require that the magazine must carry a substantial Canadian content.
 We try for about 95% Canadian content, but prefer good material over country of origin, or how well you're known.

 Writers may query, but unsolicited manuscripts are welcome.
-(For submission format click here.
+(For submission format, consult the website for examples).
 All submissions are considered, and unused material is returned if a suitable self-addressed, stamped envelope (S.A.S.E.) is provided.
 When submitting from outside Canada, please note that International Reply Coupons (IRCs) are necessary.
-We cannot return your reponse from Canada if it has stamps from your country on it.
+We cannot return our response from Canada if it has stamps from your country on it.
 We try to answer promptly; please allow 12 weeks for a response before contacting us again.
 We reserve the right to edit all material prior to publication.

 Email queries and submissions by email are most welcome.
 Content and writing style will be primary considerations, but between two similar pieces of quality writing on the same topic, preference will be given to the article that can be submitted electronically.
 S.A.S.E. and paper copy by mail are still necessary for cross-checking and payment, but you can wait and send them only if there's an acceptance.
 It saves postage.